whisthq/whist/mandelboxes/dev-utils/fuse/README.md

 ### Preliminaries

 This project assumes running in an environment where an AppArmor config is available which allows the `mount` syscall, and the Seccomp filter enables `mount`, `umount`, `umount2`, and `unshare`.
-See fractal/fractal#2930 for an example setting up such an environment.
+See https://github.com/fractal/fractal/pull/2930 for an example of setting up such an environment.

 ### Building